Did you get a new ball python, and you want to know how old it is?

-Telling a ball python age is a useful skill for those getting more grown adult pythons.
+Telling a ball python age is a valuable skill for those getting more grown adult pythons.

 It’ll give you a better handle for how long they have to live, how much you need to feed them, and what illnesses to watch for.

-Guessing a ball python’s age isn’t too difficult, especially when you combine several methods to confirm the age range.
+Guessing a ball python’s age isn’t too tricky, especially when combining several methods to confirm the age range.

-To tell how old a ball python is, it requires the use of several methods at the same time.
-You need to look at the length, weight, color and patterns, and relative head size.
+To tell how old a ball python is, it requires several methods at the same time.
+First, you need to look at the length, weight, color and patterns, and relative head size.
 This will give you a good idea of how old the python is.

 Look ahead for more details on each of these methods.